 About Pivot Energy

 Pivot Energy is a Denver-based solar energy company that is focused on helping accelerate the rapid transition taking place in the energy industry to a more decentralized and cleaner approach to power generation.
 Pivot offers a distributed energy platform that includes a range of services and software aimed at serving the full commercial solar ecosystem, including retail customers, project developers, system operators, utilities, and financiers.
-The company develops, finances, builds, and manages community and commercial solar projects around the country.
+The company develops, finances, builds and manages Illinois community solar and commercial solar projects around the country.
 Pivot operates on a triple bottom line basis, measuring success by the positive impact to people, planet, and profit.
 Learn more at pivotenergy.net.